florisla/pingpongladder/README.md

 Features
 ========
-* Game scores and challenges are logged in the database.
+* Game scores and challenges are logged in the database by the players themselves.
 * Nice visualisation of the ladder ranking over time -- scrollable and zoomable.
 * Statistics page shows some tournament history charts.
-* Shoutbox allows players to chat and discuss mong each other.
+* Shoutbox allows players to chat and discuss among each other.
 * Player can be attributed tags (nicknames) anonymously.
 * System publishes messages in the shoutbox: game scores, challenges, player tags.

 Limitations
 ===========
-* Players can't register themselves, they are entered manually in the configuration file.
+* Players can't register themselves, they are entered manually in the database.
 * All users share a single password -- Pingpong Ladder trusts its users.
+* There is no distinction between a 'user' of the site and a tournament 'participant'
-* There is no real management interface, only a page where you can enter manual SQL queries.
+* Apart from  the shouts which are editable, all management is done with manual SQL queries.

 Installation
 ============
-* Install Flask
+* Install Flask.
-* Create the sqlite database using schema.sql
+* Create the sqlite database using schema.sql .
+* Enter some 'players', of which one should receive admin=1 .
-* Rename example.configuration.py to configuration.py
+* Rename example.configuration.py to configuration.py .
-* Edit configuration.py and update all relevent settings
+* Edit configuration.py and update all settings.

 Warning
 =======